Skip to Content

 Canned goods (or any food)

-If you’re donating to your local church or food pantry, food is a great donation item.
-But, if you’re donating somewhere that shipping to a location that’s dealing with disaster relief, food isn’t a good idea.
-The items need to be sorted, then checked to see if it’s expired, then someone has to make sure it’s not a health risk.
+If you’re donating to your local church or food pantry, non-perishable food is a great donation item.
+But, if you’re donating somewhere that’s shipping to a location dealing with disaster relief, food isn’t the best idea.
+The food items need to be sorted, then checked to see if anything is expired, then someone has to make sure it’s not a health risk.

-You’re trying to do a good thing, but it overwhelms the volunteers in that area.
+You’re trying to do a good thing, but food donations overwhelm the volunteers in the affected area.

-And sometimes, like when Hurricane Matthew happened here in 2016, shelters weren’t able to accept donations of food (see more here).
-They were encouraged to make monetary donations or to donate to local food banks.
+And sometimes, like when Hurricane Matthew happened here in 2016, shelters aren’t able to accept donations of food (see more here).
+People were encouraged to make monetary donations or to donate to local food banks.

 Cans of cat food at a grocery store.